iwmq/coding_notes/ai/ai_programming.md

 Neovim + LazyVim + avante.nvim
 ---
 I use DeepSeek in Neovim by LazyVim and avante.nvim.
 There are some bugs since avante.nvim is in early stage.
 The most frequent bug is fail to apply AI-generated code to file.

+Roo Code
+---
+Roo Code as extension on VS Code is also one of my early AI programming tools.
+I configured it to use DeepSeek API, but I am still waiting for autocomplete.